-- Relevant persons should consider how they deliver products and services to their customers and the extent to which this might increase the risk. - Risks are likely to be greater when relationships can be established remotely (where the relevant person does not meet the customer), or when they may be controlled remotely by the customer ("straight through" processing of transactions). - The business risk assessment must have regard to who generally meets the customer i.e. does the relevant person meet the customer or does an introducer meet the customer (please see section 3.3A).
+- Relevant persons should consider how they deliver products and services to their customers and the extent to which this might increase the risk. - Risks are likely to be greater when relationships can be established remotely (where the relevant person does not meet the customer), or when they may be controlled remotely by the customer ("straight through" processing of transactions). - The business risk assessment must have regard to who generally meets the customer i.e. does the relevant person meet the customer or does an introducer meet the customer (please see section 3.3Athe Introduced Business guidance note).